myselfankitaa/module-Git-2-exercises/exercise-1.md

    and commit.
 4. Push your branch (to your fork).
 5. Make a pull request from your new branch, **making sure that the "base" is set to `HackYourFuture-CPH/module-Git-2-exercises` `main`**.
-(The "base" of a pull request means "where you would like it to merged into").
+(The "base" of a pull request means "where you would like it to be merged into").

 Prepare the pull requests, but don't merge them yet.